-The group financial statements have been prepared and approved by the directors in accordance International Financial Reporting Standards as adopted by the EU ("Adopted IFRSs").
+The group financial statements have been prepared and approved by the directors in accordance with UK adopted International Accounting Standards.
 The company has elected to prepare its parent company financial statements in accordance with FRS 101.

 The financial statements are prepared in sterling, which is the functional currency of the group.
 Monetary amounts in these financial statements are rounded to the nearest £'000.